-The topics of anxiety and depression are often taboo in the workplace, but thanks to the well publicized ‘Mental Health Day’ on October 10th, we’ve decided to take action.
+The topics of anxiety and depression are often taboo in the workplace, but thanks to the well publicised ‘Mental Health Day’ every October, we’ve decided to take action.

 A Business in the Community (BITC) report, released to coincide with the event, highlights just how uncomfortable we still feel talking about mental health at work.
 It’s estimated that even though 77% of employees have experienced symptoms of poor mental health at some time (with work often a contributing factor) – very few (11%) felt comfortable discussing the problem with their manager, and only a quarter felt able to talk to a colleague or to HR.